 What Can I do If My Child is Abused?

 There are many people you can talk to and things you can do if you are the victim of child abuse or know someone that is the victim of child abuse.
 For instance, you can talk to doctors, lawyers, family, and friends.
 With their help, you can seek safety, justice, and compensation following an incident of abuse.

 Child abuse is always costly.
 Whatever form of abuse you endured, you will inevitably be left with scars whether they run across your self-esteem, skin, or another part of your person.
 Following the incident, you, your parent, or your guardian might want to take action against the offender for damages or criminal punishment.
 However, you first should meet with other professionals such as a doctor, a counselor, or even a police officer.
 You need to treat the victim first and realize that he or she may still be in danger.
 Courts will always be available to you to focus on the well-being of the abused before looking for legal action.

 A lawyer can help you seek civil compensation and protection if you are the victim of child abuse.
 To understand more about all the options that are available to you, call us at (888) 424-5757.

 A lawyer can be instrumental in the context of child abuse.
-In some cases, the abuse still may be ongoing.
+In some cases, the abusive behavior of other may still be ongoing.
 If that is true, then a lawyer can help separate the victim from the abuser by obtaining a restraining order or speaking with law enforcement officials to remove the kid from offender's vicinity.
 Following the abuse, if the prosecutor decides to move forward with charges against the person who committed the child abuse, then the attorney can work with the child and the child's family to coordinate matters with the state's office.